• Athletics

 General Information

-All students considered for a scholarship must be award-seeking at ASU Mid-South and U.S. citizens or permanent resident aliens.
-ASU Mid-South will pay for the first degree the student is enrolled in at the time of eligibility is determined.
 Academic scholarships are automatically renewed until degree completion occurs or graduation if the student maintains the required GPA, has no withdrawal, failed or incomplete classes, and completes the service hour component.
-Students receiving an academic scholarship based on 9 or more credit hours must complete 30 service hours per semester.
-Students receiving an academic scholarship based on 6 to 8 credit hours must complete the 15 service hours per semester.
+Students receiving an academic scholarship based on 12 or more credit hours must complete 30 service hours per semester.
+Students receiving an academic scholarship based on 11 or less credit hours must complete the 15 service hours per semester.

 Students who fail to meet the renewal criteria may complete an appeal to regain their scholarship eligibility with the Financial Aid Office.
 Appeals will be reviewed by a committee, which will determine appeal status.

-To apply, students must submit an ASU Mid-South Scholarship application by the priority
+To apply, students must submit an ASU Mid-South Scholarship application by the priority deadline and have all required documents submitted to the Admissions and Financial Aid Office.

 ASU Mid-South Academic Scholarship